Jag Mandir Palace: Structure

-Gul Mahal was the first structure built in 1551, during the reign of Maharana Amar Singh, which was further developed during the reign of Maharana Jagat Singh to house the Mughal Prince Khurram.
+Gul Mahal was the first structure built in 1551, during the reign of Maharana Amar Singh, which was further developed during the reign of Maharana Jagat Singh to house the Mughal Prince Khurram (later Emperor Shah Jahan).
 It was initially a small sandstone (yellow sandstone) palace with an imposing dome (which gives the appearance of a crown).
 The crescent of Islam is fixed on top of this dome.
 The Gul Mahal has three circular domed chambers, one above the other.
 Entry to these chambers is from a columned hall.
 Two marble chhatris with sloping cornices rise above the main façade.
 The massive marble slabs affixed to the interior walls were inlaid with coloured rubies, onyx, jasper, cornelian and jade.
-This type of decoration is reported to have been replicated by the Mughals in their Tomb of I'timād-ud-Daulah at Agra, in 1626.
 The palace is also said to have housed a throne carved from a single block of serpentine, which has not been traced.
 The Mahal is surrounded by a roomy circular apartment built in white and black marble with murals and paintings considered an uncommon feature in Rajput architecture.
 On the western wing of the palace, this type of design has been repeated in three other pavilions.